chrk123/calculator/README.md

 # calculator
-An object orientied, tree based, calculator, that was built around a recursive descent parser for arithmetical expressions
+An object orientied, tree based, calculator that was built around a recursive descent parser for arithmetical expressions

 It is written in C++11 and currently supports the following operations:

 **binary operators:** +,\*,-,/,^
-**unary operators:** +,-
+**unary operators:** +,-,!(postfix)
 **functions:** *sin,cos,tan,asin,acos,atan,sinh,cosh,tanh,log,log[BASE],sqrt*

 ## Examples